lag47/plclub-web/posts/coq_rewriting.markdown

 Qed.
 ```

 Unlike the previous example, it is not immediately obvious how we would prove this proposition without rewriting.
 In this case we are rewriting integers under the context of addition.

-Now that we've seen what we can do with rewriting in its most flexible and powerful form, let's see how we can recover that for other relations.
+In fact, we can rewrite using `=` under any context.
+This is a very useful property of the `=` relation that is, unsurprisingly, not true for arbitrary relations.
+Now, we will move on to discuss exactly what kind of rewriting we can do with arbitrary relations and how we can do them.

 ### Rewriting Under Arbitrary Equivalences

 Suppose we have an integer `k` and consider modular arithmetic modulo `k`.
-So our relation will be `x ≡ y` means that `x` is equivalent to `y` mod `k`.
-The definition given in the file is equivalent to a division based definition and comes for [Bezout coefficients](https://en.wikipedia.org/wiki/B%C3%A9zout%27s_identity).
-However, this is not really important for our purposes. `≡` is the notation we will be using for the relation, defined in the file as `equiv`.
+So our relation `x ≡ y` means that `x` is equivalent to `y` mod `k`.
+The definition given in the file uses [Bezout coefficients](https://en.wikipedia.org/wiki/B%C3%A9zout%27s_identity), which is equivalent to a division based definition.
+However, this is not really important for our purposes.
+Note that `≡` is the notation we will use for the relation defined by `equiv` in the file.

 To prove that a relation is an equivalence relation, we must show that it is reflexive, symmetry and transitive.
 In isolation, proving each of these properties enables useful tactics. `reflexivity` lets you discharge goals of the form `x ≡ x`, and `symmetry` lets you change goals and hypotheses from `x ≡ y` to `y ≡ x`.
 In order to do the most basic rewriting, all that you need is the transitive property.